lgy2000/Meal-Maker/README.md

 1. If you are using Mac OS or Linux OS, open your terminal.
 If you are using Windows OS, open Bash.
 2. `$ cd \Users\Downloads` Go to the directory that stores this project's files.
-3. `$ node 'Meal Maker.js'` Execute this project's script with Node.js.
+3. `$ node script.js` Execute this project's script with Node.js.

 ## Sources